hasufell/docker-gentoo-pydio/README.md

 When the pydio setup wizard requires you to enter the mysql server hostname, just type in `mysql`.

+For public links to work, log in as admin and go to the the admin settings (top right corner, then settings).
+Double click on _Application Parameters_, then on _Pydio Main Options_.
+Under _Main Options_ insert __https://<pydiohostname>__ into the _SERVER URL_ field.
+On the same page you should also activate the PHP command line (further down under the _Command Line_ section, activate the 'yes' checkbox at _COMMAND-LINE ACTIVE_.

 ## TODO
 * better split out the runtime data portion from the rest of the pydio stuff (e.g. files)